Developer(s) – NetherRealm Studios

-Though fighting games have an infinite lifespan by default, there’s still a great deal present in this game than many others of it’s kind to keep players immersed in many different ways.
-Not only is a story mode, and the added bonus of using points earned in battle to acquire things such as alternative costumes and conceptual art, but there is also an online multiplayer mode, that can become quite addictive.
+Though fighting games have an infinite lifespan by default, there’s still a great deal present in this game than many others of its kind to keep players immersed in many different ways.
+Not only is there a story mode, and the added bonus of using points earned in battle to acquire things such as alternative costumes and conceptual art, but there is also an online multiplayer mode, that can become quite addictive.
 The developers are working to enhance this aspect for the next game, but it’s still extremely satisfying in this case too.

 Storyline – 7/10